alexdevero/alex-devero-blog/__drafts__/draft--es2020-features.md

 When you want to import some module using dynamic import you use the `import` keyword as you normally would.
 However, in case of dynamic imports, you use it as a function and call it.
 The module you want to import is what you pass into the function as an argument.
 This import function returns a [promise].

 When the promise is settled you can use the [then()] handler function to do something with the imported module.
-Another option is to use the [await] keyword and assign the returned value, the module, to variable.
+Another option is to use the [await] keyword and assign the returned value, the module, to a variable.
 You can then use that variable to work with the imported module.

 ```JavaScript
 // Dynamic import with promises: